 The emerging markets for cannabinoid-derived products and medical research and development are and will likely remain competitive.
 The development and commercialization of pharmaceutical products in general is highly competitive.
 The Company competes with a variety of multinational pharmaceutical companies and specialized biotechnology companies, as well as products and processes being developed by universities and other research institutions.
 Many of our competitors have developed, are developing, or will develop products and processes competitive with our product candidates.
 Competitive therapeutic treatments include those that have already been approved and accepted by the medical community and any new treatments that may enter the market.
-For some of our product development directions, other treatment options are currently available, under development, and may become commercially available in the future.
-If any of our product candidates is approved for the diseases and conditions the Company is currently pursuing, they may compete with a range of therapeutic treatments that are either in development or currently marketed.
+For some of our product candidates is approved for the diseases and conditions the Company is currently pursuing, they may compete with a range of therapeutic treatments that are either in development or currently marketed.